 - Mammogram for women above 35 years old who is at risk of breast cancer

-Note: Women in their teens or early 20s may not need a biopsy if the lump goes away on its own. (may happen if nodule is less than 1centimetre in diameter)
+Note: Women in their teens or early 20s may not need a biopsy if the lump goes away on its own. (may happen if size of the breast lump less than 1 cm)